Nodal Point: The coffee shop glows throughout, illuminated by the falling sun, rays almost horizontal as it sets, slowly, behind the city’s skyline.

 What’s that, mister?
-A boy, ten years old, dressed in outdated Huckleberry Finn clothes, is pointing through the window at a shining red car parked outside.
+A boy, ten years old, dressed in outdated Huckleberry Finn clothes, points through the window at a shining red car parked outside.
 It’s a Ferrari.
-No it isn’t; I know every car Ferrari ever made, and they never made one of those.
-Jo, smiling slighly, turns to look at the child, then frowns: He has your eyes.
+No, it isn’t; I know every car Ferrari ever made, and they never made one of those.
+Jo, smiling slightly, turns to look at the child, then frowns: He has your eyes.
 What do you mean?
 That same strange gray, with the hairline brown around the pupils.
 So he does – she sips the cappuccino again, draining the cup, and tries to set it down without my noticing; I smile, knowing, and brush her hand with mine; her smile returns: the signal is passed.

 He approaches the back of the Testarossa, his face screwing up with concentration as he mouths the syllables of the unfamiliar name, fixing it in his memory, forming photographic mental images of every aspect of the flowing body, the minimalist interior, the oversized, widely-spaced wheels.
 He drinks in the car’s beauty, as all people do with their first loves; the moment, for him, is everlasting.

 He’s… just a boy.
 I’m appealing to his sense of fantasy.
 But it’s more than that, Jim, he reminds me of you…

 The newspaper rustles, more dust motes join the fractal dance as the café door slams shut.
 The boy returns to the table, Jo into troubled quiescence.
 Brisk efficiency: Can I get you anything else, sir?
 Sure – another cappuccino, please.
 Be right back, sir.